theEmperorofDaiViet/platform-game.canvas/README.md

 </p>

 # About The Project
-Another version using Canvas of the Platfrom Game from chapter 17 of the famous book about JS - "Eloquent JavaScript".
+Another version using Canvas of the original [Platfrom Game](https://github.com/theEmperorofDaiViet/platform-game).
+It is based on chapter 17 of the famous book about JS - "Eloquent JavaScript", with a few additional features.

 ## Built With
 * [![HTML5][HTML5-shield]][HTML5-url]